 If a business is the victim of theft, criminal charges alone may be insufficient, because a criminal penalty (e.g. imprisonment) may not help recoup the theft’s costs.
 Handling business theft as a civil manner, however, can provide financial restitution.

 Victims of civil theft may be able to recover triple the amount of their damages, as well as their attorneys’ fees.

 Conversion is similar to civil theft, but it does not require the intent to permanently deprive the rightful owner of their property.
 Conversion is defined as an act of dominion wrongfully asserted over another’s property inconsistent with his ownership therein.

-In earlier times, only tangible property could be converted, but modern courts accept conversion cases arising from tangible property as well as intangible property (including investments and intellectual property).
+In earlier times, only tangible property could be converted, but modern courts accept conversion cases arising from tangible property as well as intangible property (such as an interest in a company and intellectual property).

 Civil conspiracy occurs when two or more parties agree to act together with the purpose of committing an unlawful act that economically harms another party.

 Typically, conspiracy occurs in combination with a separate tort, such as fraud.
 For example, two or more companies may engage in a price-fixing scheme in order to drive a competitor out of business, or a group of majority shareholders may collude to force out a minority shareholder.

 In a civil conspiracy, each conspirator is liable for the torts of other co-conspirators.

 Businesses rely on their reputation, honesty, and integrity.
 If these are harmed through a false and damaging statement, the business can sue the party that made the statement to recover financial losses.

 Defamation can be spoken statements or published statements.
 False and damaging statements made about a business’ products or services (including fake product reviews) are known as “trade libel.”
 Commercial disparagement, for example, describes derogatory statements made about a business that are intended to discourage others from dealing with the business.